 - Citrus foliage may look yellow and/or sunburned after the hot summer, but new growth should be healthy.
 Water every 7-10 days, along with your other established trees and shrubs, until temperatures begin to cool down.
 Water slowly and deeply, allowing water to penetrate to the entire root system of your plants.

-- Bulbs are available for fall planting.
-Varieties available may include anemone, bearded iris, daffodils, Dutch iris, hyacinths (pre-chilled), paper whites, ranunculus, and tulips (need to be chilled 4-6 weeks).When shopping for bulbs, select ones that are of good size, with no soft spots.
-If you are not planting right away, be sure to store your bulbs in paper bags in a cool, dry area
+- Bulbs are becoming available for fall planting.
+Watch for anemone, bearded iris, daffodils, Dutch iris, hyacinths (pre-chilled), paperwhites, ranunculus, and tulips (need to be chilled 4-6 weeks).When shopping for bulbs, select ones that are of good size, with no soft spots.
+If you are not planting right away, be sure to store your bulbs in paper bags in a cool, dry area.

 - Divide iris that have been in the ground two years or longer.
 Foliage of iris not being divided should be cut back to a 6” fan shape.

 - The agave snout-nosed weevil may invade your agaves as the weather cools.
 Consult our Garden Wizards about preventive measures.

 - Encourage new flowers on your Mexican Bird of Paradise by removing the seed pods.

 - This is the last month to feed your roses (for the remainder of the year) with El Toro Flower and Vegetable Food or Magnum Rose Food (for container grown roses).
 Feed at full strength.
 Add Epsom salts at full strength.
 Continue to water daily.
 Lightly prune around the 15th.

 October is one of the great gardening months of the year.
 The days become cooler and lower nighttime temperatures bring plants welcome relief from the summer heat.
 Trees and shrubs offer up fresh growth and the whole landscape suddenly seems alive again!